Health

 FAQ: Frequently Asked Questions

-Ozempic is a GLP-1 called semaglutide.
+Ozempic & Wegovy is a GLP-1 called semaglutide.
 It is a once-weekly injection that leads the body to produce and utilize insulin more efficiently, but more importantly, in weight management, binds to a receptor in the appetite control centre of our brains which leads people to experience decreased hunger, decreased cravings, and enhanced fullness.
 In Canada semaglutide is approved for use both in the treatment of type 2 diabetes and in the treatment of obesity.

 Both Ozempic and Mounjaro (also marketed as Wegovy and Zepbound), lead people to very significant weight losses.
 Both drugs are dose dependent drugs meaning that higher dosages lead to greater effects.
 Outcome data from clinical trials see Mounjaro leading to a slightly larger average weight loss than Ozempic.
 Our real-world experiences with both see the same, but again, the difference is minor.
 We also tend to hear that Tirzepatide is slightly better tolerated as far as gastrointestinal side effects go.